SOMO plans dynamic training campus

 If you’re looking for a way to reduce 2015 taxes and give to a great cause, Special Olympics Missouri has two generous options to get the most out of your Missouri and federal income tax deductions: MDFB and NAP tax credits.

 For 40 years, our athletes, coaches, volunteers and staff have not had their own place to call home.
 The Training for Life Campus will be their transformative place to train, compete and learn the lessons of sport and life that inspire all of us.

 The planned Training for Life Campus will serve current and future generations of individuals with intellectual disabilities, and will be the largest such facility in scope in the United States.
-The 44,000-square-foot Center will be set on 11 acres in Columbia, and will offer year-round training opportunities for athletes, coaches and volunteers from throughout Missouri.
+The 44,000-square-foot Center will be set on 16.5 acres on the northeast corner of US Highway 54 and Missouri Highway 179 in Jefferson City, and will offer year-round training opportunities for athletes, coaches and volunteers from throughout Missouri.